-Planned maintenance notification in Azure Database for PostgreSQL - Single Server
+Planned maintenance notification in Azure Database for MySQL - Single Server

-Learn how to prepare for planned maintenance events on your Azure Database for PostgreSQL.
+Learn how to prepare for planned maintenance events on your Azure Database for MySQL.

 What is a planned maintenance?

-Azure Database for PostgreSQL service performs automated patching of the underlying hardware, OS, and database engine.
+Azure Database for MySQL service performs automated patching of the underlying hardware, OS, and database engine.
 The patch includes new service features, security, and software updates.
-For PostgreSQL engine, minor version upgrades are automatic and included as part of the patching cycle.
+For MySQL engine, minor version upgrades are automatic and included as part of the patching cycle.
 There is no user action or configuration settings required for patching.
 The patch is tested extensively and rolled out using safe deployment practices.

 Planned maintenance - duration and customer impact

-A planned maintenance for a given Azure region is typically expected to complete within 15 hours.
-This time-window also includes buffer time to execute a rollback plan if necessary.
-Azure Database for PostgreSQL servers are running in containers so database server restarts typically take 60-120 seconds to complete but there is no deterministic way to know when within this 15 hours window your server will be impacted.
+A planned maintenance for a given Azure region is typically expected to run 15 hrs.
+The window also includes buffer time to execute a rollback plan if necessary.
+During planned maintenance, there can be database server restarts or failovers, which might lead to brief unavailability of the database servers for end users.
+Azure Database for MySQL servers are running in containers so database server restarts are typically quick, expected to complete typically in 60-120 seconds.
 The entire planned maintenance event including each server restarts is carefully monitored by the engineering team.
-The server failover time is dependent on database recovery, which can cause the database to come online longer if you have heavy transactional activity on the server at the time of failover.
+The server failovers time is dependent on database recovery time, which can cause the database to come online longer if you have heavy transactional activity on the server at the time of failover.
 To avoid longer restart time, it is recommended to avoid any long running transactions (bulk loads) during planned maintenance events.